Puppy Vaccine Schedule: A Complete Owner’s Guide

 – Charles A Hurty, DVM Grove Veterinary Clinic

 Most puppies sail through their vaccinations with no issues.
-But it’s not uncommon for some to experience mild side effects.
-These side effects can include loss of appetite, localized swelling, or malaise.
-Not to worry: Side effects usually resolve quickly after the initial vaccination.
+Some pups will experience mild side effects, which can include loss of appetite, localized swelling, or malaise.
+Not to worry: Vaccine side effects in dogs usually resolve quickly after the initial vaccination.

 However, if your pup experiences more severe symptoms after a vaccination — like vomiting, hives, severe pain, or a swollen face — call your vet.
 They can provide the care your pup needs to feel better in no time.